NextronSystems/thor-manual/usage/deployment.rst

    curl -XPOST https://portal.nextron-systems.com/api/public/contracts/issue/$CONTRACT/$TYPE/$HASH?download=1 -H "Authorization: $APIKEY" -o license.lic

 A valid license is an encrypted blob of at least 800 bytes.
-You can check the content of the license for possible error messsage that came back from the server using ``xxd``.
+You can check the content of the license for possible error message that came back from the server using ``xxd``.

 .. code:: bash

    xxd license.lic

 If you find a ``Error: HTTP-401`` in the file, than you've most likely used an invalid API key.

 Network Share (Windows)
 -----------------------